johnalison/obsidian-notes/Journal/18 September 2024 Wednesday.md

 - Only use inner tracker to fit muon pt
 - Only use muon pt to fit mW: (Different systematics have different shapes)
 	- 3D fit pt/eta/charge
-- Effectively Do with J/psi include local terms for Bfield distortion and material model
+- Effectively Do dedicated alignment with J/psi include local terms for Bfield distortion and material model
-- Constrain theory uncertianties directly with W data
+- Constrain theory uncertainties directly with W data

 # Hoops
 - Great runs / Great wins.